tiprankstipranks

 Debt & Financing - Risk 1

-We may require additional capital in the future and we cannot give any assurance that such capital will be available at all or available on terms acceptable to us and, if it is available, additional capital raised by us may dilute holders of our common stock.
+We may require additional capital in the future, and such capital may not be available at all or available on terms acceptable to us and, if it is available, additional capital raised by us may dilute holders of our common stock.

 We may need to raise additional funds through public or private debt (for example, our Notes offering in 2023) or equity financings in order to: - fund ongoing operations;- take advantage of opportunities, including expansion of our business or the acquisition of complementary products, technologies or businesses;- develop new products; or - respond to competitive pressures.
 Any additional capital raised through the sale of equity or securities convertible into equity will dilute the percentage ownership of holders of our common stock.
 Capital raised through debt financing would require us to make periodic interest payments and may impose restrictive covenants on the conduct of our business.
 Furthermore, additional financings may not be available on terms favorable to us, or at all, especially during periods of adverse economic conditions, which could make it more difficult or impossible for us to obtain funding for the operation of our business, for making additional investments in product development and for repaying outstanding indebtedness.
 Our failure to obtain additional funding could prevent us from making expenditures that may be required to grow our business or maintain our operations.